MacRumors encourages everyone who is eligible to take three important steps:

 Some people also file a copy of their wishes with their primary physician or their local hospital as an extra guarantee that their wishes will be observed.
 It's a huge shame if organs are not donated simply due to a lack of paperwork.

 Registering to be a bone marrow donor

 Registering to be a bone marrow donor typically involves filling out a form and having your cheek swabbed, either in person at a bone marrow drive or treatment center, or using a mail-in kit.
-From the cells collected they can determine your tissue type and identify any patients who match you now or in the future.
+From the cells collected, medical technicians can determine your tissue type and identify any patients who match you, now or in the future.